 Differences Between Flag Patterns

-Bull vs. Bear Flag
+Bull Flag vs. Bear Flag

-Bull Pennant Vs. Flag
+Bull Flag vs. Pennant

 Pay Attention to the Resistance

 I love continuation patterns because you can rely on them.
 If you don’t get the right entry the first time around, you can usually go after it again when the stock begins to rally for a second time.

 Know the Importance of Using a Stop Loss

-Follow Price Action
+Follow the Price Action

 Master Your Skills with a Trading Mentor